 in the toplevel directory.
-If your make program supports parallel make, you can speed up the process by going to the 0xxx directory that Configure created and doing a parallel make here, for instance make -j4 with GNU make.
+If your make program supports parallel make, you can speed up the process by going to the build directory that Configure created and doing a parallel make here, for instance make -j4 with GNU make.
 It should even work from the toplevel directory.

 2.3.
-Basic tests:
+Basic tests:.

 To test the binary, type make bench.
 This will build a static executable (the default, built by make gp is probably dynamic) and run a series of comparative tests on those two.
 To test only the default binary, use make dobench which starts the bench immediately.
+The static binary should be slightly faster.
+In any case, this should not take more than a few seconds on modern machines.